 Award or Settlement

-How are Worker Compensation Claims Resolved?
+How are Workers' Compensation Claims Resolved?

-- The First one is a Compromise and Release (C&R)
+- The first one is a Compromise and Release (C&R)

-- The Second one is a Stipulated Award
+- The second one is a Stipulated Award

 Filing a Workers' Compensation Claim for CT Injuries